Julian Cope

 15th May 1940 the First McDonald’s

-Today we recall with epic sadness that dreadful disastrous day seventy-two years ago when the first McDonald’s hamburger restaurant opened for service in San Bernadino, California.
+Today we recall with epic sadness that dreadful disastrous day 78 years ago when the first McDonald’s hamburger restaurant opened for service in San Bernadino, California.
 The extraordinary trajectory of McDonald’s flight to world infamy these past seven decades embodies … Continue reading

 30th April 1945 the Suicide of Adolf Hitler

-Today we celebrate with arms outstretched in utterly ecstatic glee the bizarre Berlin suicide sixty-seven years ago of that Cosmic Herostratus, World Garbage Mouth and Nihilistic Ruiner of All Things Adolf Hitler, who took his own life with poison even … Continue reading
+Today we celebrate with arms outstretched in utterly ecstatic glee the bizarre Berlin suicide 73 years ago of that Cosmic Herostratus, World Garbage Mouth and Nihilistic Ruiner of All Things Adolf Hitler, who took his own life with poison even … Continue reading

-Posted in Tyrants | Leave a comment
+Posted in Tyrants | 6 Comments

 24th April 1915 the Armenian Genocide